Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition

 \subsection{Training details}

-The CGCN model is implemented on the PyTorch deep learning framework \cite{paszke2017automatic}.
+UNFGEF is implemented on the PyTorch deep learning framework.
 The kernel size of this model is set to 4.
-And it contains four channels to train the skeleton data.
+And it contains three streams to train the skeleton data.
 The optimization method uses the stochastic gradient descent with Nesterov momentum (0.9).
-And the loss function chooses the cross-entropy for backpropagating gradients.
-The batch size is 32 for 65 epochs.
-The CGCN model is trained on 2 GTX-1080Ti GPUs.
-For different datasets, we set the specific configurations of the CGCN model.
+And the loss function chooses the cross-entropy function for back propagating gradients.
+The batch size is 32 or 64.
+The learning rate is also set to 0.1 and the decay rate is 0.0001.
+The UNFGEF model is trained on 2 GTX-1080Ti GPUs.
+For different datasets, we set the specific configurations of UNFGEF.

+The number of GCN-TCN block are 10.
+The numbers of output channels are 64, 64, 64, 64, 128, 128, 128, 256, 256 and 256 in each block.
+Note that the drop rate of GCN layers is set to 0.4.
+At the beginning of 10 basic blocks, there exists a batch normalization layer, which normalizes the input skeleton data.
+Through 10 basic blocks, it is followed by a global average pooling layer, adjusting different feature dimensions of video samples into the same dimensions.
+Finally, the final result is calculated by the Softmax layer to yield the classification results.

 For the NTU-RGB+D dataset, each video sample contains no more than two persons.
-The feature dimensions are respectively 64, 128 and 256.
+The feature dimensions are 64, 128 and 256, respectively.